-Every now and then I hear from fellow hydrangea (Hydrangea macrophylla cvs. and H. serrata cvs., USDA Hardiness Zones 5–9) fans who divulge their heartbreak to me over a prized shrub that will not flower.
+Every now and then I hear from fellow fans of hydrangea (Hydrangea macrophylla cvs. and H. serrata cvs., USDA Hardiness Zones 5–9) who divulge their heartbreak to me over a prized shrub that will not flower.
 They’ve patiently waited to see if this will be the summer that their mophead or lacecap flowers will appear, only to be met with disappointment.
 This problem is not uncommon and can be remedied easily.
 All they need to do is understand how these woodland plants grow and select those varieties that are hardy in their climate.

 Avoid too much shade and too much nitrogen

 Two words to remember when it comes to hydrangeas that refuse to flower are “too much.”
 Bigleaf hydrangeas grow well in the shade in most areas of the United States; however, too much shade can result in gorgeous leaves and no flowers.
 The high shade created by deciduous trees or evergreens is perfect for bigleaf hydrangeas in the East, Midwest, and Northwest.
 In California, any shade you can find, as long as it is not too dense, seems to work.
 But hydrangeas located near a foggy coast and in northern areas of the country require no shade at all.